MiuLab/Taiwan-LLM/README.md

 ## Work in progress
-- [ ] **Improved pretraining**: A refined pretraining process (e.g. more data from Taiwan, training strategies) is under development, aiming to enhance model performance for better Taiwanese culture.
+- [x] **Improved pretraining**: A refined pretraining process (e.g. more data from Taiwan, training strategies) is under development, aiming to enhance model performance for better Taiwanese culture.
-- [ ] **Extend max length**: Utilizing the Rope mechanism as described in [the paper](https://arxiv.org/abs/2104.09864), the model's length will be extended from 4k to 8k.
+- [x] **Extended Length**: Our demo on twllm.com is served in 8k context length.
+- [ ] **3B / 1B model**: In the pipeline are scaled-down versions of the Taiwan-LLM with 3 billion and 1 billion parameters, aimed at providing more accessible options for researchers and developers with limited computational resources.
+- [ ] **Vision**: We are exploring multi-modal integration into Taiwan-LLM, enabling the model to understand content that combines text and image.
+- [ ] **Mixture of Experts**: Planning to incorporate a Mixture of Experts architecture to improve the model's efficiency and capacity.

 ## Taiwanese Culture Examples